BoSunesen/pointsofinterest/README.md

 ###Setup
-Implementations of the following interfaces must be provided to `github.com/BoSunesen/pointsofinterest/webapi/initialization.NewWebApiInitializer` at which point
+Implementations of the following interfaces must be provided to `github.com/BoSunesen/pointsofinterest/webapi/initialization.NewWebApiInitializer()`:
-`func (i WebApiInitializer) Initialize()` can be called in order to initialize the back-end:

 - `github.com/BoSunesen/pointsofinterest/webapi/logging.Logger`
 - `github.com/BoSunesen/pointsofinterest/webapi/factories.ContextFactory`
 - `github.com/BoSunesen/pointsofinterest/webapi/factories.ClientFactory`
 - `github.com/BoSunesen/pointsofinterest/webapi/factories.WorkerFactory`

+`NewWebApiInitializer()` returns a WebApiInitializer which can be used to call `func (i WebApiInitializer) Initialize()` in order to initialize the back-end.

 See https://godoc.org/github.com/BoSunesen/pointsofinterest/webapi/logging
 for more information on the Logger interface and